 In December 2003, as part of the redevelopment of the World Trade Center, the Port Authority acquired 100% of the membership interests in the net lessee of the retail components of the World Trade Center from Westfield for approximately \$140 million, which was renamed "WTC Retail LLC."
 In such capacity, the Port Authority has been involved in the planning for the restoration of the retail components of the World Trade Center.
 On May 16, 2012, the Port Authority and Westfield entered into various agreements in connection with the establishment of a joint venture with respect to the construction, financing, development, leasing, management and operation of certain retail space at the World Trade Center site.
 On March 18, 2014, the Port Authority transferred its interests in the joint venture to Westfield.
-As a result of the establishment of, and transfer of its interests in, the joint venture to Westfield, the Port Authority presently expects, subject to the completion of construction of the premises covered by the retail net lease, to receive payments totaling up to \$1.4 billion from Westfield.
-In the event that retail space is built at Tower 2, Westfield would have the option to pay an additional amount to be determined at such time to add such space to its net leased retail premises.
+As a result of the establishment of, and transfer of its interests in, the joint venture to

+Westfield, the Port Authority presently expects, subject to the completion of construction of the premises covered by the retail net lease, to receive payments totaling up to \$1.4 billion from Westfield.
+In the event that retail space is built above grade in the Tower 2 podium, Westfield would have the option to pay an additional amount to be determined at such time to add such space to its net leased retail premises.
 The Port Authority continues to be the landlord of the retail components of the World Trade Center site under a net lease providing for nominal annual rentals.
 The Port Authority also continues to be responsible for the construction of the retail premises at the World Trade Center site, and is obligated to fund the remaining project costs for its construction.

-In November 2006, as part of the continuing redevelopment of the World Trade Center, the Port Authority acquired from Silverstein Properties 100% of the membership interests in 1 World Trade Center LLC, the then-net lessee of One World Trade Center and Tower 5, which will comprise, in the aggregate, approximately 4.2 million square feet of office space.
+In November 2006, as part of the continuing redevelopment of the World Trade Center, the Port Authority acquired from Silverstein Properties 100% of the membership interests in 1 World Trade Center LLC, the then-net lessee of One World Trade Center and Tower 5.
 On June 13, 2011, the Port Authority and The Durst Organization entered into various agreements in connection with the establishment of a joint venture with respect to the construction, financing, leasing, management and operation of the One World Trade Center building through its current net lessee WTC Tower 1 LLC, a bankruptcy remote single purpose entity.
 WTC Tower 1 LLC is indirectly owned by affiliated entities of the Port Authority and The Durst Organization.
-1 World Trade Center LLC continues as the net lessee of Tower 5 and with respect to the development of that building.
+1 World Trade Center LLC continues as the net lessee of Tower 5.
 The other office net lessees (the "Silverstein net lessees") are responsible for developing Tower 2, Tower 3 and Tower 4, to be located on the eastern portion of the World Trade Center site, along the Church Street corridor, comprising, in the aggregate, approximately 6.2 million square feet of office space.

 One World Trade Center will contain approximately 3.0 million square feet of commercial office space and an indoor observation deck.
-One World Trade Center, which received its certificate of temporary occupancy for the building from the Office of the Chief Engineer of the Port Authority in March 2014, is presently expected to cost approximately \$3.1 billion.
-As of June 30, 2014, the Port Authority has leased (i) approximately 1.7 million square feet of office space at One World Trade Center, representing approximately 56% of the leasable office space, (ii) certain portions of the One World Trade Center rooftop, together with ancillary space, for a broadcasting and communications facility, and (iii) the 100^{th} through 102^{nd} floors of One World Trade Center for an observation deck.
+One World Trade Center, which received its certificate of temporary occupancy for the building from the Office of the Chief Engineer of the Port Authority in March 2014, is presently expected to cost approximately \$3.3 billion.
+As of April 1, 2015, the Port Authority has leased (i) approximately 1.925 million square feet of office space at One World Trade Center, representing approximately 63% of the leasable office space, (ii) certain portions of the One World Trade Center rooftop, together with ancillary space, for a broadcasting and communications facility, and (iii) the 100th through 102nd floors of One World Trade Center for an observation deck.